CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 - **Accept**: application/json

-## listKeyGroup
+## listKeyShareHolderGroups

-> [KeyGroup] listKeyGroup(vaultId, opts)
+> ListKeyShareHolderGroups200Response listKeyShareHolderGroups(vaultId, opts)

-List all key share groups
+List all key share holder groups

-This operation retrieves all key share groups under a specified vault.
+This operation retrieves all key share holder groups under a specified vault.
 You can filter the result by group type.

 ### Example